 Phase I: Concept Development

-The goal is to source from approved suppliers to ensure the components and materials used in the concept prototype meet the necessary quality and cost standards.
+If existing suppliers are not on the approved list, Nortech’s supply chain team will coordinate the expansion of the list or recommend alternatives.
+The goal is to source from approved suppliers to ensure the components and materials used in the concept prototype meet your quality and cost standards.

-Phase II: Planning and Architecture
+Phase II: Planning & Architecture

 Phase III: Detailed Design Development